Ruth Yutzy, RN, BSN

 |

-Successful self-management will help you feel better and reduce chances of developing complications such as heart disease, dental disease, eye disorders, kidney disease, nerve damage or more.
+Complications include heart disease, dental disease, eye disorders, kidney disease, nerve damage and more.

 At Columbia County Health System, we are committed to preventative care and helping people with diabetes gain the right tools to manage their diabetes, and achieve the best health outcomes possible.